leonardodalinky/pywmapi/README.md

 * orders
   * ✅ get orders of a single item
   * 🔲 get orders for the last 4 hours
-  * 🔲 get individual order from current profile
-  * 🔲 update a single order on the current profile
+  * ✅ update a single order on the current profile
-  * 🔲 delete a single order on the current profile
+  * ✅ delete a single order on the current profile
-  * 🔲 add a new order for the current profile
+  * ✅ add a new order for the current profile
   * 🔲 get user's sale statistics(closed orders)
   * ✅ get all of a user's orders
 * liches